tnhu/kanji/README.md

 [![Build Status](https://travis-ci.org/tnhu/kanji.png?branch=master)](https://travis-ci.org/tnhu/kanji)

 Kanji is a web declarative component framework.
 The idea behind Kanji is when you develop a web component, HTML and CSS should come first, then JavaScript only gets involved when user interactions happen.
-Kanji defines a tiny set of HTML data attributes and simple JavaScript APIs to build elegant, standardized, extensible, and testable web components.
+Kanji defines a small set of custom HTML data attributes and simple JavaScript APIs to build elegant, standardized, extensible, and testable web components.

 Design philosophy: